 What information is visible to all active Venafi customers at the Ideas portal?

 Great question!
-As the leading cyber security company in Machine Identity Protection, Venafi views your security and privacy as top priority.
+As the leading cyber security company in Machine Identity Management, Venafi views your security and privacy as top priority.
 We are really excited to offer the ability for all Venafi customers to submit new ideas, vote, and collaborate.

 The following information is visible to all active Venafi customers: